AvaMGardiner/COMP2200---Data-Science/README.md

 **Data Science Portfolio**

-The Data Science Portfolio consists of three small data analysis problems that were given to me throughout the semester.
-These involved writing code to analyse one or more data sets.
-I showed the versions in the workshops for feedback and then submitted a final version towards the end of the semester.
+The Data Science Portfolio consisted of three small data analysis problems that I was given throughout the semester.
+This involved me writing code to analyse one or more data sets.
+I presented the versions in the workshops for feedback and then submitted a final version towards the end of the semester.

 **Data Science Project**

-In groups of 3-4, we were required to find one or more datasets and were asked to develop an analysis of this data and present a report.
-This project included using more than one dataset, cleaning and analysing the data, training at least two different predictive models and using the model to make some conclusions.
-The report was to be reproducible, all methods not only documented but available as an executable archive along with the data.
+The Data Science Project was a collaborative effort in which we, a group of 3-4, were tasked with identifying one or more datasets.
+Our responsibility was to conduct a comprehensive analysis of the selected data and compile our findings into a report.
+The project necessitated the use of multiple datasets, which we meticulously cleaned and analyzed.
+We trained at least two different predictive models and utilized these models to draw conclusions.
+To ensure reproducibility, we not only documented all methods but also made them available as an executable archive along with the data.
+This way, anyone can replicate our work and verify our findings.